aruba/aruba-iotops-example-ble/README.md

 This is an example application for HPE Aruba Networking IoT Operations project that guides you to develop your own IoT apps.
 This app implements the Device Classification and Edge Compute + Data Transport functionalities.
 Any APIs and Edge Compute functionality can be added as part of your docker container as per your use case.

-**Note:** This app uses uses Lua script for setting the device class attribute.
+**Note:** This app uses Lua script for setting the device class attribute.
 The data transport functionality is written in GoLang.

 <br> 1) classifying BLE devices with iBeacon Device Class using a Lua script
 <br> 2) taking data from IoT Operations connector and transferring the data to your own cloud service.
 This app uses <br> HiveMQ as the cloud service as an example.